ChrisWren/tip-calculator-ios-app/README.md

 * [x] Settings page to change the default tip percentage.

 The following **optional** features are implemented:
-* [ ] UI animations
+* [x] Darker Theme
 * [x] Remembering the bill amount across app restarts (if <10mins)
 * [x] Using locale-specific currency and currency thousands separators.
 * [x] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.

 The following **additional** features are implemented:
-- [x] Added ability to send a bill split SMS based on the number of people accounted for on the bill.
+- [x] Added ability to send a bill split message based on the number of people accounted for on the bill.

 <img src="http://i.imgur.com/jvcbfnE.png"
 alt="IMAGE ALT TEXT HERE" width="240" height="400"  />